Consolidated B-24 Liberator: Design

 An unusual four-panel set of all-metal, tambour-panel "roller-type" bomb bay doors, which operated very much like the movable enclosure of a rolltop desk, retracted into the fuselage.
-These type of doors created a minimum of aerodynamic drag to keep speed high over the target area; they also allowed the bomb bays to be opened while on the ground since the low ground clearance prevented the use of normal bomb bay doors.
+These types of doors created a minimum of aerodynamic drag to keep speed high over the target area; they also allowed the bomb bays to be opened while on the ground since the low ground clearance prevented the use of normal bomb bay doors.
 The occasional need during a mission for crewmen to move from fore to aft within the B-24's fuselage over the narrow catwalk was a drawback shared with other bomber designs.

 The Liberator carried a crew of up to ten.
 The pilot and co-pilot sat alongside each other in a well-glazed cockpit.
-The navigator and bombardier — who could also double as a nose or wiggly ear gunners (guns mounted in the sides of the aircraft nose) — sat in the nose, fronted on the pre-B-24H models with a well-framed "greenhouse" nose with some two dozen glazed panels and with two flexible ball-mounts built into it for forward defensive firepower using .30 caliber (7.62 mm) Browning M1919 machine guns.
-(Later versions were fitted with a powered twin-.50 caliber (12.7 mm) M2 Browning machine gun nose turret.)
+The navigator and bombardier – who could also double as a nose or wiggly ear gunners (guns mounted in the sides of the aircraft nose) – sat in the nose, fronted on the pre-B-24H models with a well-framed "greenhouse" nose with some two dozen glazed panels and with two flexible ball-mounts built into it for forward defensive firepower using .30 caliber (7.62 mm) Browning M1919 machine guns (later versions were fitted with a powered twin-.50 caliber (12.7 mm) M2 Browning machine gun nose turret).
 The radio/radar operator sat behind the pilots, facing sideways and sometimes doubled as a waist gunner.
 The flight engineer sat adjacent to the radio operator behind the pilots; he operated the upper gun turret (when fitted), located just behind the cockpit and in front of the wing.

 Up to four crew members could be located in the waist, operating waist guns, a retractable lower ball turret gun, and a tail gun turret matching the nose turret.
 The waist gun hatches were provided with doors.
 The ball turret was required to be retractable for ground clearance when preparing to land as well as for greater aerodynamic efficiency.
 The tail gunner's powered twin-gun turret was located at the end of the tail, behind the tailplane.

 The B-24 featured a tricycle undercarriage, the first American bomber to do so, with the main gear extending out of the wing on long, single-oleo strut legs.
 It used differential braking and differential thrust for ground steering, which made taxiing difficult.